unfinishedgame/unfinishedgame.github.io/README.md

         ADD 0 1
         # Add the value of the short term memory register 5 to long term memory location 0
         ADD 0 $5
+  * Audio can be played using the audio sub-syntax, which is used inside !audio tags.
+Each line has five pieces of information:
+      1. The type of wave to use.
+The options are square, triangle, sine, and sawtooth.
+      2. The track to play on.
+There are four tracks total, and while each track can have multiple instruments/notes playing on it simultaneously, it can only have one volume.
+      3. The frequency of the wave.
+Tools exist online to see which frequency corresponds to what note.
+      4. When the note begins.
+Zero is when the audio is first played, and after that, it's measured as a delay in seconds.
+      5. The duration of the note.
+This is also measured in seconds.

+             !audio aSongIMade
+                  # With a sine wave, play A for a second, and then B
+                  sine 0 440 0 1
+                  sine 0 493.88 1 1
+             !endspecial
+      To set the volume for all notes after it, use /volume.
+The volume inputted is multiplied by the default volume to get the final volume, so a value of 0.5 would make the volume half of the default and 2 would double it.

+        !audio playingWithVolume
+            # set the volume to half of the normal volume
+            /volume 0.5
+            triangle 0 440 0 0.5

+            # set it to 10 times the normal volume (not recommended for safety reasons)
+            /volume 10
+            triangle 0 440 0.5 0.5

+            # if i play a note on another track, that track's volume is now also 10
+            triangle 1 440 1 0.5
+        !endspecial
+      The audio can be addressed with the name that comes after "!audio".
+For the example above, that would be "playingWithVolume".
+Audio is played with the PLY command, so this would be played with "PLY playingWithVolume 0".

 These are some important bits of information that are useful to know:
 1. The size of the screen is 128x72 pixels, with the bottom right most corner being at 127, 71.